omer-re/Ad-matay/README.md

 <img src="https://i.imgur.com/DPVruKH.png" width="800"/>
 <img src="https://i.imgur.com/hKqWxGg.png" width="800"/>

 #### Why using a single worker per class?
 From the nature of the challenge I am trying to solve, there's no much value for a true real-time process.
 Sampling in a frequency of once a second (or even a once a few seconds) is sufficient for those needs.
 I am using a very small queue (N=1,2) as I couldn't justify piling up frames if I can't process them on the next module in a timely manner.
 The RPI5 has its limitations, and the tv detection plus lpr are taking about 2-3 seconds at the moment.

+#### Why Threads vs. Processes?
+1. My app's modules were built to be a part of a larger app, and therefore hogging resources won't be cool at all.
+Keeping it as a single process will allow lighter HW to use it and also other developers to use multiprocessing in their larger app.
-Further down the roadmap I will convert it to use the Hailo kit and then I expect it to work faster, which will then derive rethinking the workers distribution.
+2. Further down the roadmap I will convert it to use the Hailo kit especially for improving performances and timing, on their documentation they refer to multithreading rather than multiprocessing, so I expect the upgrade and transition to be better this way.
+Anyhow, future improvements will most likely derive rethinking the workers' distribution.

+## How to setup?

+#### Setting up with Linux packages

+1. Go to: `cd <repo root>/set_up/install_packages_ <with or without> _versions.sh`
+2. Set permissions: `chmod +x install_packages_ <with or without> _versions.sh`
+3. `./install_packages_ <with or without> _versions.sh`

+#### Setting up with conda

+1. Install miniforge or some conda suits your devices.
+2. Create virtual env by `conda env create -f set_up/environment.yml`.

 ## Frame fetcher
 This module's responsibility is taking the input source and push frames of it into the frame_queue.